A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 The early medieval period (5th–10th century) featured predominantly Germanic and Celtic names, while the high medieval period (11th–13th century) saw a surge of Norman French influence.
 Late medieval names increasingly reflected saints and biblical figures.

-Medieval people often had descriptive bynames or surnames based on occupation (Fletcher, Smith), location (Atwood, Hill), or characteristics (Strong, Little).
-Adding an appropriate byname instantly grounds your character in the medieval world.
+Medieval people often had descriptive bynames or surnames based on occupation (Fletcher, Smith), location (Atwood, Hill), or traits (Strong, Little).
+A well-chosen byname can make a character feel more period-appropriate.

 Medieval Noble & Royal Names

-These names graced the courts of medieval Europe, borne by kings, queens, dukes, and the landed aristocracy.
-Post-Conquest English nobility favored Norman French names that signaled their Continental origins and political power.
-From Eleanor of Aquitaine to Baldwin of Jerusalem, these names carry the weight of dynasties, crusades, and the feudal order that defined medieval governance.
+These names belonged to kings, queens, dukes, and landed nobles across medieval Europe.
+Post-Conquest English nobility favored Norman French names that signaled Continental ties and political status.
+Eleanor of Aquitaine and Baldwin of Jerusalem show how strongly names could be tied to dynasties, crusades, and feudal power.

 Eleanor